StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/time_slice.md

 - `INTERVAL N type`: the time granularity, for example, `interval 5 second`.
   - `N` is the length of time interval.
 It must be an INT value.
   - `type` is the unit, which can be YEAR, QUARTER, MONTH, WEEK, DAY, HOUR, MINUTE, SECOND.
 - `boundary`: optional.
 It is used to specify whether to return the beginning (`FLOOR`) or end (`CEIL`) of the time interval.
 Valid values: FLOOR, CEIL.
 If this parameter is not specified, `FLOOR` is the default.
+This parameter is supported from v2.5.

 ## Return value